ElNeoX-dev/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 * `-l` : Allow DataNode to lazily persist the file to disk, Forces a replication factor of 1.
 This flag will result in reduced durability.
 Use with care.
 * `-d` : Skip creation of temporary file with the suffix `._COPYING_`.
+* `-t <thread count>` : Number of threads to be used, default is 1.
+ Useful when uploading directories containing more than 1 file.
+* `-q <thread pool queue size>` : Thread pool queue size to be used, default is 1024.
+ It takes effect only when thread count greater than 1.

 Examples: